Four Months Later

 Yoo followed, Energy Sense alert for threats.

 They emerged in a small clearing.
-And there—sitting on salvaged crates—was an old trader.
-Weathered face, missing eye, aura that read Silver-rank but felt... wrong.
-Distorted somehow.
+And there, sitting on salvaged crates, was an old trader, his face was weathered, he was also missing an eye, his aura that read Silver-rank but felt... wrong, distorted somehow.

 "Warning: Energy signature anomalous.
 Possible concealment technique.
 True rank: unknown.
 Recommend: caution."

 "This is Mr. Han," Seo-yeon introduced.
-"He trades weird stuff.
-Not official marketplace goods.
-Secret things."
+"He trades cool stuff, that normally you won't find in marketplace, secret things."

 "I trade in rarities," Han continued.
-"Items the academy doesn't approve.
-Techniques they won't teach.
-Information they won't share."
+"Items the academy doesn't approve, techniques they won't teach, and Information they won't share."
 He leaned forward.
 "What do you seek, little anomaly?"

-"Ah.
-Wise question."
-Han pulled out a data tablet—old, cracked, but functional.
+"Ah, that's actually a good question."
+Han pulled out a data tablet, old, cracked, but functional.

 "Why?"